homeymusic/mami.codi.R/README.md

 cochlea, which is the end closest to the middle ear, the source of the wave.

+MaMi.CoDi combines the two cycle estimates into a two-dimensional space with consonance-dissonance along one dimension and major-minor on the orthogonal dimension.

 #### Chord

 Below, we estimate the periodicity of the C4, E4 and G4 major triad with